-If you believe you’ve been injured on a business premises because of negligence, why not call to see if you have a chance of being compensated?
+If you believe you’ve been injured on business premises because of negligence, call us for free to see if you have a chance of being compensated.
 If we agree to represent you, it will be on a No Win No Fee basis.

 When personal injury compensation is sought, your solicitor won’t just request a few thousand pounds from the defendant’s insurer.
 Instead, evidence is required to substantiate every penny you ask for.
 That means every claim will differ from the next which makes it difficult to say how much you might be eligible to claim until your accident and injuries have been reviewed.

-Personal injury solicitors usually split claims into different parts to make things easier to understand.
+Personal injury solicitors usually split claims into two different damages to make things easier to understand.
 They include: